Korean Confederation of Trade Unions: 2013 police raid

-2024 martial law

-When president Yoon Suk Yeol attempted to declare martial law the KCTU called for a general strike to reverse the declaration of martial law and impeach the president.
-Following shortly after this call to action the KCTU further called for an indefinite general strike until Yoon stepped down.
-The union further stated that "The KCTU’s general strike will mark the beginning of ending inequality and polarization, paving the way for a new era of labor respect.
-Through this resignation strike, let us move toward a new society where labor rights and public welfare are guaranteed."

 Factions

 There are three main factions of KCTU: the Nationalists(국민파), the Centralists(중앙파), and the Activists(현장파).
 The Nationalist faction inherited the student group tendency "National Liberation (NL)" in the 1980s that advocated leftist nationalism.
 The Nationalists is generally favorable to Democratic Party of Korea and Progressive Party, and is strong among construction workers.

 The Centralists inherited the student group tendency "People's Democracy (PD)" in the 1980s that advocated marxism-leninism.
 However, it now has a social democratic tendency, and mostly centre-left positioning.
 It is favorable to Justice Party.
 The Centralist faction's main support base is chemical workers.

 The Activists is an ultra-left faction that advocates revolutionary socialism and Trotskyism.
 Although it has a small number of members internally, it has strong influence on KCTU general.
 It mainly supports the Labor Party, and its support base is transportation workers.

 The exact number of members of the three major factions cannot be estimated, but Korean media outlets analyze that the Nationalist is the largest faction with a 60% share of the total.
 Next are the centralists with 30% and the activists with 10%.

 After the 2020 KCTU leadership election, the Nationalists was divided into the Social Agreement faction(사회적 합의주의) and the National Conference faction(전국회의).
-The Social Agreement faction, lead by former KCTU leader Kim Myeong-hwan, is a right-wing faction that is favorable to the Democratic Party and values class compromise.
+The Social Agreement faction, led by former KCTU leader Kim Myeong-hwan, is a right-wing faction that is favorable to the Democratic Party and values class compromise.
 By contrast, the National Conference faction is a socialist left-wing faction that supports the Progressive Party and emphasizes traditional class struggle.
 The National Conference faction has been leading the KCTU since winning decisive victories in leadership elections, which held in 2020 and 2023.
 The current KCTU leader, Yang Kyung-soo, is also from the National Conference faction.